Liuxinglulu/CUONGKUTE/README.md

 Bags = points you earn from contributing to the Concrete community.
 More value = bigger bags.
 Discord role-based points:
 Level 5 Newbie: +50
 	Roles & Bags (Points) – Quick Guide:
 Bags = points you earn from contributing to the Concrete community.
 More value = bigger bags.
+Discord role-based points:
+Level 5 Newbie: +50

+	Roles & Bags (Points) – Quick Guide:
+Bags = points you earn from contributing to the Concrete community.
+More value = bigger bags.
+Discord role-based points:
+Level 5 Newbie: +50

+	Roles & Bags (Points) – Quick Guide:
+Bags = points you earn from contributing to the Concrete community.
+More value = bigger bags.